This post may contain affiliate links.

 We hope these examples will give you an idea of what you’ll pay and what you’ll get for your money in and around London.
-Don’t forget, this is for a family of four and the crazy £ to $ fluctuations post Brexit have thrown everything out.
+Don’t forget, this is for a family of four, and the crazy £ to $ fluctuations post Brexit have thrown everything out.
 But the prices we give here are as accurate as we can make them.
 Please double-check everything for yourself, we can only tell you what these places were like when we used them, deteriorations, refurbs or changed ownership could have thrown everything out.

-This apartment is directly above Bond St. station.
+This apartment was directly above Bond St. station.
 An incredible location!
-It has a double bedroom and 2 singles (not sofa beds) in the living room for the kids.
-You can enjoy full kitchen facilities, shower room, flat screen mega-TV, wifi and washing machine.
+It had a double bedroom and 2 singles (not sofa beds) in the living room for the kids.
+We enjoyed full kitchen facilities, shower room, flat-screen mega-TV, wifi and washing machine.
 We paid under $100 in July 2016.
 What a brilliant deal!
 The catch, it’s on the 4th floor, no lift and there is building noise during the day.
-But it’s a fabulous base for your time in London, highly recommended!
+But it made a fabulous base for our time in London, highly recommended!
 Check it out on here Bond Street Station Serviced Apartments